python/cpython/Doc/library/pyexpat.rst

    :func:`UnparsedEntityDeclHandler` functions.

-.. method:: xmlparser.GetBase()
+.. method:: XMLParserType.GetBase()

    Returns a string containing the base set by a previous call to :meth:`SetBase`, or ``None`` if  :meth:`SetBase` hasn't been called.

-.. method:: xmlparser.GetInputContext()
+.. method:: XMLParserType.GetInputContext()

    Returns the input data that generated the current event as a string.
 The data is in the encoding of the entity which contains the text.
 When called while an event handler is not active, the return value is ``None``.

-.. method:: xmlparser.ExternalEntityParserCreate(context[, encoding])
+.. method:: XMLParserType.ExternalEntityParserCreate(context[, encoding])

    Create a "child" parser which can be used to parse an external parsed entity referred to by content parsed by the parent parser.
 The *context* parameter